-- 4.1.18 This money will be used in conjunction with and complementary to the programme of events to be delivered by the museum.
-The monies will be used to celebrate in November when women could first become MP's and then December 2018 when women could vote in an election. - 4.1.19 It is envisaged that this will include a town centre event which will be educational and involve local school children.
+- 4.1.18 This money will be used in conjunction with and is complementary to the programme of events which will be delivered by the museum.
+The funding will be used to mark the occasion in November 2018 when women could first become MPs and then December 2018 when women could vote in an election. - 4.1.19 It is envisaged that this will include a town centre event which will be educational and involve local school children.

-Scheme 9 : Electric Charging Points

-Lead Portfolio Holder : Economic, Enterprise and Transport

-Allocation : £15,000 Delivery Lead : Assistant Director Planning & Regulation

-Timescales : 2018/19 Installation of electric charging points

-Priorities Supported : Town Centre Regeneration
+Scheme 9 : Electric Charging Points Lead Portfolio Holder : Economic, Enterprise and Transport Allocation : £15,000 Delivery Lead : Assistant Director Planning & Regulation Timescales : 2018/19 Installation of electric charging points Priorities Supported : Town Centre Regeneration

-- 4.1.18 The installation of two twin charging point for electric vehicles in four existing parking bays in the Quadrant.
-The scheme with recover electricity charges through increased charge for parking in the bays.
-Charging charges will match those at the other privately run bays in the town centre, but not require users to be a member of a scheme.
-The users will still pay the parking charges for the bays. - 4.1.19 This will support the improvements of the town centre offer, in supporting the Council's sustainable transport policies, helping improvement air quality for our residents.
+- 4.1.20 The funding will meet the cost of installing two twin charging point for electric vehicles in four existing parking bays in the Quadrant.
+This scheme aims to support the use of electric cars within Stevenage.
+The scheme will recover the cost of the electricity used through fees for parking in these bays.
+The cost of charging will match that at the other privately run bays in the town centre.
+This is open to the public and will not require users to be a member of a scheme.
+The users will still pay the parking charges for the bays. - 4.1.21 This proposal supports the Council's sustainable transport policies and contribute towards improving air quality for Stevenage residents.

-4.2 Update on 2017/18 schemes
+4.1 Update on 2017/18 schemes